 Prior to joining ACP in May 2016, Farooqui was a principal at Bain & Company, where she worked with corporate executives across several industries.
 In that role, she also led a pro-bono consulting team to develop an outcome-focused plan for a school network serving low-income children in Metro Atlanta.

 Her management experience spans the private and public sector.
 Farooqui served the City of Atlanta for seven years, including the role of chief operating officer.
-She brought focus to data-driven management in optimizing operations, initiated innovation incentives, and led major initiatives such as pension reform, the opening of the international terminal at Hartsfield-Jackson Atlanta International Airport, and securing a 30-year agreement with the Atlanta Falcons for their new stadium
+She brought focus to data-driven management in optimizing operations, initiated innovation incentives, and led major initiatives such as pension reform, the opening of the international terminal at Hartsfield-Jackson Atlanta International Airport, and securing a 30-year agreement with the Atlanta Falcons for their new stadium.

 Prior to the City of Atlanta, Farooqui worked with the Center for International Development at Harvard, the World Bank, and the Center for Global Development.
 Duriya holds a M.P.A. in International Development from the Kennedy School of Government at Harvard University, and a B.A. in Economics and Mathematics from Hampshire College.

-Executive Vice President and Managing Director of CNN International
+Former Executive Vice President and Managing Director of CNN International

-Tony Maddox is executive vice president and managing director of CNN International, which reaches more than 320 million households worldwide.
+Tony Maddox was executive vice president and managing director of CNN International, which reaches more than 320 million households worldwide.
 Based at CNN’s Atlanta headquarters, he is responsible for an international news and information portfolio that includes five CNN services in English; CNN en Español; the joint ventures CNN-News18, CNN Turk, CNN Chile, CNN Philippines and CNN Indonesia, as well as international newsgathering, editorial and programming oversight.

 Under Maddox’s leadership, CNN has recently received a number of prestigious journalism awards including the Royal Television Society’s Best Breaking News Coverage for Paris Attacks (2016) and the News Channel of the Year (2013 and 2014) in addition to a George Foster Peabody Award, an Emmy Award, three Edward R. Murrow Awards, ‘Cable & Satellite Channel of the Year’ at the 2013 Asian Television Awards.